 “Of course pretend.
 Do you think we are stupid?
 Get out from here.”

 “If you did, maybe I would.”

 “If I did, you would not have to.”

 The highly episodic narrative does not quite end; it only stops with the school year.
 What does it mean?
 A wicked satire on postmodern living?
 A Frankfurt School lament over crypto-fascist consumerism?
 We shouldn’t expect a thesis from a work of imaginative literature.
 If you want to send a message, use Western Union, or, updating the reference, waste your time on Twitter.
 People who want to explore their and our ambivalence write poems and novels.
 DeLillo, I would argue, is ambivalent.
 Part of him would almost certainly prefer some return to religious and cultural tradition, as shown in novel’s academic satire.
-One of the novel’s first images is “the orange I-beam sculpture” at the center of the college’s campus, signifying not only the meaninglessness of postmodern art but also its hypertrophy of the self, the “I,” and its replacement/mockery of labor (the beam no longer used in construction but as an aesthetic object); “there are full professors in this place who read nothing but cereal boxes,” we read, and I can only read it as a seriously-meant send-up of the destruction of culture by who but its appointed custodians.
+One of the novel’s first images is “the orange I-beam sculpture” at the center of the college’s campus, signifying not only the meaninglessness of postmodern art but also its hypertrophy of the self, the “I,” and its replacement and mockery of labor (the beam no longer used in construction but as an aesthetic object); “there are full professors in this place who read nothing but cereal boxes,” a character laments, and I can only read it as DeLillo’s heartfelt send-up of the destruction of culture by its appointed custodians.

 On the other hand, DeLillo takes transcendence where he finds it.
 Flipping through the critical essays collected in the back of the Viking Critical Edition, which run from the late 1980s to the late 1990s, you can see the scholars slowly growing aware that this famous scene is not meant to be a joke:

 She uttered two clearly audible words, familiar and elusive at the same time, words that seemed to have a ritual meaning, part of a verbal spell or ecstatic chant.